-(for directly diving into the routes you can click ‘continue reading’ or scroll down)
+(for diving into the routes you can click ‘continue reading’ or scroll down)

-I wondered much if I should erase this post or not, for a number of different reasons.
+I wondered much if I should erase this post or not.
 If I were to write such an article today, I would just cover alternative routes.
-Those are the areas of the city I am most passionate about (if that’s your case, scroll down to routes 6 and 7, at the end of the article).
-Furthermore, I feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner.
-My goal with Amsterdive is not to extensively cover the city but rather selecting and highlighting the places I find unique, and ultimately make me happy.
-While doing this I want to tell stories about the possibilities of life over here, from my personal perspective.
-Since I am very interested in arts & culture, tradition & crafts, vintage & second-hand places, biological & vegetarian places, you are going to find much of it here.
+Those are the areas of the city I am most passionate about (if that’s your case too, scroll down to routes 6 and 7, at the end of the article).
+Furthermore, I feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner, for instance, Iamsterdam, for which I contribute as well!
+Erasing this post feels somehow a shame because this was the beginning of Amsterdive.
+So I’ll keep it.
+This was the beginning of my journey in the city I am proud to call home.

 Route 1 (walking route)

 Places i’d stop by for a drink: Cafe Belgique (beer cafe near the Dam Square), Whisky Bar (the name is self-explanatory, Leidseplein) and Cafe Alto (jazz bar, Leidseplein), Gollem (beer cafe, Overtoom)

 Places I’d stop by for a bite: Maoz Vegetarian (Leidsestraat), De Balie (cinema with bar and restaurant near Leidseplein), De Blauwe Hollander (traditional dutch food at Leidsekruisstraat), Ethiopian restaurant Abyssinia (Overtoom).

 - Red Light District & Oude Kerk » Nieuwmarkt » Waterlooplein market (flea market) » Albert Cuyp Market » De Pijp & Sarphatipark